Wonho announces upcoming mini-album, 'Blue Letter'

 While a definite release date and several other details have yet to be disclosed, they are expected to be unveiled in the coming weeks.

 The album had received a four-star rating in a review by NME’s Ruby C, who described the record as a “heartfelt, musical bridge connecting the K-pop singer and his fans until the day they finally reunite”.
-‘Ain’t About You’ had also earned a spot in NME’s list of the 15 best K-pop songs of 2021 so far, where the song was described as a stand-out “for its fun vibe, groovy harmonies and ample sass”.
+‘Ain’t About You’ had also earned a spot in NME’s list of the 15 best K-pop songs of 2021 so far, where the song was called a standout “for its fun vibe, groovy harmonies and ample sass”.

 His debut ‘Love Synonym #1: Right For Me’ record, which featured the lead single ‘Losing You’, dropped in September 2020.